nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “It ain’t the black ones only,” said Jake.

-“I wish I could hit things off like you, boh,” said Zeddy....
+“I wish I could hit things off like you, boh,” said Zeddy.<span class="three-dots"></span>
-“Well, I’ll see you all some night at Billy Biasse’s joint....
+“Well, I’ll see you all some night at Billy Biasse’s joint.<span class="three-dots"></span>
 S’long.
 Don’t pick up no bad change.”

 From that evening Zeddy began to discover that it wasn’t all fine and